quixio/quix-streams/docs/write.md

     stream.Events.Write(events)
     ```

-The Quix SDK lets you write Events without creating `EventData` instances explicitly.
+Quix Streams lets you write Events without creating `EventData` instances explicitly.
 To do so, you can use the same helpers present in [TimeseriesData](#timeseriesdata-format) format such as `add_timestamp`, `add_value` or `add_tag`.
 Then use the `write` method to write that timestamp to the stream.

 This is an example of how to write Events to the stream without using explicit `EventData` instances: